mikeyoon/mikeyoon.github.io/_posts/2015-06-07-my-experience-with-go.markdown

 create an entire mock struct, but overall not too bad.

 Overall, I'd recommend Go for most applications where NodeJS/Express is being considered, unless you need to do view isomorphism.
-Due to its simlicity, I can't recommend it for more advanced applications like data analysis of unstructured data.
-I'll probably end up using Go again in the future for other similar projects.
+Due to its simplicity, I can't recommend it for more advanced applications like data analysis of unstructured data.
+If I can, I'll definitely try to use Go in the future for new backend work.

 <!---
 Like most langauges/frameworks/etc, Go has focused on a few key aspects, sometimes at the